skylarkblue1/Blue-Prince-Documentation/README.md

 - Some notes about the more special rooms

 You can read these files without Obsidian, however for best viewing experience I highly recommend plugging the vault into Obsidian.

+Neither I or this project have any official affiliation with Blue Prince or Dogubomb.